Phase Zero - Starting Your Digital Transformation Journey

 Solution Design (Technical Scope) - document the high-level technical scope by function/product to identify high level requirements, known gaps and workarounds, and any remaining risks and risk mitigation strategies.

-With the Solution Design and Target Operating Model in hand, you have completed the majority of your due diligence.
+With the Solution Design in hand, you have completed the majority of your due diligence.
 You have the right solution for the business requirements, and you have identified and addressed any gaps from a systems point of view.
-You have also identified the necessary operational changes for both end users and support teams.
-Now it is time to develop the Program Plan for your digital transformation.
-This begins with conducting impact assessments by functional, technical and/or people perspectives.
-These assessments are key inputs to your program planning efforts which results in a multi-year Program Plan and revised multi-year roadmap.
-The final step of the Planning stage is to develop an Executive Summary for Executive review, tuning and approval.
+You have also identified the appropriate process and service expectations for both end users and support teams.
+Now it is time to develop the Implementation Plan for the upcoming implementation phase (1 to n).
+The (pre-implementation) Plan stage begins with conducting impact assessments by functional, technical and people perspectives.
+These assessments help identify prospective people, process, technology and data effects of the proposed future state.
+In other words, what should be considered and what will it take to deliver the proposed solution?
+These are key inputs to creating a defensible Implementation Plan.
+The final step of the Plan stage is to develop and present an Executive Summary for review, tuning and approval by the program sponsors and HRLT.

 Activities and Deliverables to Consider:

-Impact Assessments - functional, technical and organizational impact assessments of the solution design and target operating model.
-These assessments help ensure key considerations are identified and factored into the Implementation Program Planning efforts.
+Impact Assessments - functional, technical and organizational impact assessments of the solution design and supporting documentation (e.g., process maps, service blueprints).
+These assessments help ensure key considerations are identified and factored into the implementation planning efforts.

-Program Plan - a multi-year plan that includes (at minimum) high level scope, approach, roadmap, resource plan and budget.
-Prepared in this way, the Program Plan is a defensible summary of what the solution is and what it will take to deliver it over the next 2 to 3 years.
+Implementation Plan - high level plan that includes (at minimum) high level scope, approach, roadmap, resource plan and budget.
+Prepared in this way, the Implementation Plan is a defensible summary of what the solution is and what it will take to deliver it.

-Executive Summary - a summary of the Implementation Program Plan with highlights and financials.
-It clearly articulates the why, what, when, where, how, how much and who of the program.
-It should also include the value realization strategy and any break-even analysis (if available).
+Executive Summary - a summary of the Implementation Plan with highlights and financials.
+It clearly articulates the why, what, when, where, how, how much and who of the implementation phase.
+It should also include the value realization plan and any break-even analysis (if available).

 Summary